hmrc/advance-valuation-rulings/README.md

 ## Running the service
 Using service manager (sm or sm2)
-Use the ARS_ALL profile to bring up all services using the latest tagged releases ``sm --start ARS_ALL``
+Use the ARS_ALL profile to bring up all services using the latest tagged releases ``sm2 --start ARS_ALL``

-run `sm -s` to check what services are running
+run `sm2 -s` to check what services are running
 ###Launching the service locally
 To bring up the service on the configured port 12600, use ``sbt run``
 ## Testing the service
 This service uses sbt-scoverage to provide test coverage reports.

-Use the following command to run the tests with coverage and generate a report.
-`sbt clean coverage test it:test coverageReport`
+## Scalafmt
+To prevent formatting failures in a GitHub pull request, run the below command before pushing to the remote repository.
+`sbt scalafmtAll`